 On August 21, 2018, the Company entered into a deed of lease for Senator Square, a shopping center located in Washington, D.C.
 The deed of lease conveys fee title in the buildings to the Company and contains future options to acquire fee title in the land at its then fair-value.
-This lease is presented in the Company's financial statements as two separate components as follows: (1) a \$5.7 million capital lease obligation for the fee interest in the buildings, and (2) an operating lease for the land.
+This lease was originally presented in the Company's financial statements as two separate components as follows: (1) a \$5.7 million capital lease obligation for the fee interest in the buildings, and (2) an operating lease for the land.
 The capital lease obligation was computed through the date of the Company's first purchase option, as discussed below, and reflects an interest rate of 5.3%.
+Effective January 1, 2019, based upon the adoption of the new lease accounting standard, the component of the lease that was originally recorded as a capital lease obligation is now classified as a finance lease obligation.